-As cold weather approaches, it is important to take a few preventative measures to protect your home through the chilly months.
-Winterizing is generally a task that can be done relatively inexpensively, but will make a big difference in how comfortable your home is, and could end up saving you money on energy bills, too.
+You can protect your home through the chilly months by taking just a few quick and easy preventative measures.
+Winterizing can not only make your home more comfortable, it could also end up saving you money on energy bills.
 Here are some easy ways to winterize your home.

 A great heating system in your home can make the difference between having a warm and comfortable winter or being in a cold house with expensive heating bills.